Back to Research

 Embarrassment leads all fears

-The majority in both markets — 57% in Asia, 63% in Africa — have either never seen a skin specialist or only went when things were already very bad.
-The "last resort" mindset spans both continents.
+57% in Asia, 62% in Africa have either never seen a skin specialist or only went when already very bad.

 What is different